ios7jbpro/openrecall/README.md

 devs are too lazy to fix the torchvision problem which stops the program from installing to begin with, this readme is edited to redirect everything to this repo, just follow the instructions like the main repo

-edit: multimonitor support is broken as well alongside saving files. jesus who wrote this
+edit: multimonitor support is broken as well alongside saving files. jesus who wrote this, this repo contains fixes

 # Take Control of Your Digital Memory